Junebuggi/SYSC3303_GroupProject_L2G1/Iteration1/README.txt

 	-> A jUNIT test class to test the methods of the Floor class.
 Currently empty

 Information.java
-	-> A class that stores the results from Iteration1 and the enumerators for the lamp state, motor direction, door state and direction lamp.
+	-> A class that stores the constants of Iteration1 and the enumerators for the lamp state, motor direction, door state and direction lamp.

 Scheduler.java